An introduction to taking backups with

-Compression makes data smaller and thus is a popular backup option.
+Compression makes data smaller and thus is a popular option when saving files because

-called an algorithm.
-There are two types of data compression algorithms: "lossy" and "lossless".
+There are two types of data compression algorithms: lossy and lossless.

-Lossless compression reduce the data size without modifying its content.
+Lossless compression reduces the size of the data without modifying its content.

-Lossy compression modifies the data content to make it even smaller than
+Lossy compression modifies data content, which allows for even smaller than

-Some compression formats, like MP3 or JPG, are highly specialized.
+Some file formats that rely on compression, like MP3 or JPG, are highly specialized.
 They use lossy

 algorithms and produce very small file sizes but can only compress a particular

 type of data.
-Other formats, like ZIP or BZIP2, are of general purpose.
-They rely
+Other formats, like ZIP or BZIP2, rely

 on lossless compression algorithms and can work on any data.

-However, they will never outdo special purpose formats like MP3 or JPG.
+However, they will never produce a smaller file size than special purpose formats like MP3 or JPG.

-Most of the low cost burnable CDs have a life span of around two years.
-Higher quality CDs can last up to five.
+Most of the low cost burnable DVDs have a life span of around two years.
+Higher quality DVDs can last up to five.

 other lossy format degrade the original data to some extent.
 In other words, saving an

 image or music in a lossy file format will make it different than the original.